 The default main filter is a resonant 2-pole state variable low-pass filter.
 The mix of all 4 voices passes through this filter and is then sent into the delay.
-It is possible to switch to one of several alternative filter types: a 4-pole ladder filter or a 2-pole state variable filter in band-pass or high-pass configuration, see Advanced Settings.
+It is possible to switch to one of several alternative filter types: a 2-pole state variable filter in band-pass or high-pass configuration, a 4-pole ladder filter, non-resonant high-pass and low-pass filters in series or parallel, and 2 types of base-width filter, see Advanced Settings.